AMReX-Fusion/Furnace/Docs/source/problem_setups.rst

 Distributed Problem Setups
 ==========================

-There are a number of standard problem setups that come with Castro.
+There are a number of standard problem setups that come with Furnace.
 These can be used as a starting point toward writing your own setup.
 We organize these into subdirectories by broad type (radiation, hydro, gravity, etc.): The standard categories and *some* of the included